BxCppDev/Bayeux/README.rst

 Linuxbrew tap  for easy use  by Bayeux, Bayeux companion  software and clients of Bayeux.
 It is **strongly** advised to use this bundle.
-It will  provide,  for  Linux  and macOS  systems,  an  uniform  software environement with  a selected set  of blessed software,  including the C++ compiler if needed.
+It will  provide,  for  Linux  and macOS  systems,  an  uniform  software environment with  a selected set  of blessed software,  including the C++ compiler if needed.

 Additional Software Required